Chuck Priore

-Chuck Priore (born February 17, 1960) is an American football coach and former player.
-He is the current head football coach at Stony Brook University, a position he has held since the 2006 season.
 Priore served the head football coach at Trinity College in Hartford, Connecticut from 2000 to 2005.
 He was also the head men's lacrosse coach at the University at Albany in 1986 and at Union College in Schenectady, New York from 1988 to 1991.

 Priore's coaching style is known for his run-heavy offense and aggressive defense.

 Playing career

 Priore played football at the University at Albany before graduating in 1982.
 He was the starting fullback for three seasons and was named team captain before his senior year.
 In 1982, he won the Spud Kruzan Award, given to Albany's most outstanding athlete.

 Coaching career

 After the end of his playing career, Priore was the running backs and strength coach at Albany from 1983 to 1986.
 In 1986, he was also Albany's head lacrosse coach.
 Priore was the offensive coordinator, strength coach and head lacrosse coach at Union College from 1987 to 1991.

 Priore was Penn's offensive coordinator from 1992 to 1999.